 I feel like I might have just broken some hearts.
 Don’t worry.
 I’m sure your mom couldn’t be prouder of you.
 (That’s the correct form of the sentiment.)

 When it comes to superlatives, sometimes it’s tricky when deciding which words get “–er” or “-est” endings and which words get “more” or “most” placed in front of them.
-As with most things in the English language, there’s an easy rule for knowing the difference; unsurprisingly, there’s also a lot of exceptions to the easy rule—but we’ll worry about that later.
+As with most things in the English language, there’s an easy rule for knowing the difference; unsurprisingly, there are also a lot of exceptions to the easy rule—but we’ll worry about that later.

 - Superlative rule #1 – If the adjective you’re using has one syllable, use the “-er” and “-est” suffixes (e.g., “proud,” “prouder,” “proudest”; “high,” “higher,” “highest”; or “thick,” “thicker,” “thickest”).